Estimated reading time: 13 minutes

 webmd.com

-Often, all you need to do is touch a citrus fruit and parts of your body such as your face to react.
+Often, you must touch a citrus fruit and parts of your body, such as your face, to react.

 It may come right away or take some time before it reacts.
 We eat lots of citrus in this house in the form of lemons and limes.